 There are times where one party wants a divorce and the other does not.
-With the advent of no fault divorce, many believe that if one party wants a divorce, there is nothing the other party can do if they do not want it.
+With the advent of no-fault divorce, many believe that if one party wants a divorce, there is nothing the other party can do if they do not want it.

 One party, however, may choose to contest that allegation if they do not believe that there is no hope.
 They may be able to argue that while the marriage is broken in many ways, it is not irretrievably broken.
 Or, they may be able to argue that there is a reasonable likelihood that it can be saved.

 Realistically, if one party wants the divorce and the other does not, a person contesting a divorce may face an uphill climb.
 They will need to show the reasons why they believe the marriage is not irretrievably broken and can be saved.
-The more facts they can point to in order to make this argument, the better their chances would be in contesting the divorce.
+The more facts they can point to make this argument, the better their chances would be in contesting the divorce.

 Candidly, this is not easy to show in many instances.
 In many cases, one party wants the divorce, and while the other does not, they cannot show that the marriage is savable based on the facts.
 Regardless, a party may opt to contest the divorce in the hopes that their spouse will agree to counseling and/or mediation to see if they can save their marriage.